zacharycvivian/react-portfolio-app/README.md

 This is [Zachary Vivian's website](https://www.zacharycvivian.com/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Tools
+Frameworks: React/Next.js/Tailwind CSS,
+Database: Google Firebase
-Frameworks: React/Next.js/Tailwind CSS, Google Firebase UI Elements: Shadcn.ui, UIVerse
+UI Elements: Shadcn.ui,
-Code and Image Generation: ChatGPT, Midjourney
+Code and Image Generation: ChatGPT-4/DALLE-3,
-Resume: Canva
+Resume: Canva,
-Hosting: Bought Domain @ Squarespace, Hosted on Vercel
+Hosting: Domain from Squarespace & Hosted on Vercel

 ## Note
 This website and its contents are protected under United States Copyright Law (except artifical-intelligence generated images, I do not claim those to be of my own work).
 You are welcome to use my code as a resource for inspirstion, but direct plagiarism will not be tolerated.
 If you have suggestions for improvements or bug fixes, please message me on Discord @zacharycvivian.

 ## Set Up
-Before starting, you will need to create a .env file in your main folder linking these respective details.
+Before starting, you will need to create a .env file in your main folder linking your respective environment variables.
+(Make sure you don't upload these to your repo!)

 ## .env
 GOOGLE_CLIENT_ID=